-Earn your hiking stripes and bragging rights by exploring Long Island’s finest trails.
+Earn your hiking stripes and bragging rights by exploring hiking on Long Island’s finest trails.
 Traverse past haunted lighthouses stuffed with peg legs, otherworldly landscapes, sunbathing seals, and sparkling seasides.

 Don’t let your newfound sense of entitlement on the trails go to your head unless you go boot to boot with Stephen Talkhouse.
 A native American who died in the 1920’s, Talkhouse was known for unabashedly boasting about walking from Montauk to Brooklyn and back in a single day.
-We don’t recommend walking the expanse of island in a day, but you can pay your respects to the tall tale hiker by stopping off at Stephen Talkhouse Tavern in Amagansett, Long Island for some cold brews and live music after a long, fortifying day on the trails.
+We don’t recommend walking the expanse of island in a day, but you can pay your respects to the tall tale hiker by stopping off at Stephen Talkhouse Tavern in Amagansett, Long Island (or one of our other favorite breweries) for some cold brews and live music after a long, fortifying day on the trails.

 Here are our picks for the 10 best hiking trails on Long Island (with a map at the end!)